 It’s a chilled dessert made by combining brewed coffee with gelatin, letting it set in the refrigerator until it becomes soft, wiggly cubes of coffee goodness.

-You finish it with condensed milk and cool whip, which transforms the dessert into something creamy, sweet, and ridiculously addictive.
+You finish it with condensed milk and cool whip, which transforms the dessert into something creamy, sweet, and crazy addicting.

 The contrast is what makes it magical: